 top of page

-Aviva Zahavi-Asa’s Presentation about Zemer HaZayit
+Aviva Zahavi-Asa’s Presentation about Spitz Zemer HaZayit

 at the Memorial for her Father, Rabbi Haim Asa